DOMjudge/domjudge/CONTRIBUTING.md

 most welcome.
 The following are some pointers.

 First, install and configure the development version of DOMjudge.
-Either directly from the git reposity, see the [developer information](https://www.domjudge.org/docs/manual/master/develop.html) section in the admin manual, or via the [contributor docker image](https://github.com/DOMjudge/domjudge-packaging/tree/master/docker-contributor).
+Either directly from the git repository, see the [developer information](https://www.domjudge.org/docs/manual/master/develop.html) section in the admin manual, or via the [contributor docker image](https://github.com/DOMjudge/domjudge-packaging/tree/master/docker-contributor).
 If you follow the admin manual for installation, this is also a great way to verify that the documentation is clear and complete, and to